Cell Danger Response: Why Chronic Illness May Be A Stuck Survival Program

 Naviaux demonstrated that suramin corrected autism-like behaviors in a maternal immune activation mouse model by resetting purinergic signaling.R

-In a small human trial (10 boys with autism spectrum disorder), a single low-dose suramin infusion produced measurable improvements in language, social interaction, and repetitive behaviors that lasted several weeks.R
+In the small SAT-1 human trial (10 boys with autism spectrum disorder), a single low-dose suramin infusion produced measurable improvements in language, social interaction, and repetitive behaviors that lasted several weeks, with no serious adverse events.R

 Suramin is not currently approved for CDR-related conditions and carries significant side effects at antiparasitic doses, but the research validates the purinergic model.